Banco BRB MCP

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 0% with no parameter descriptions, so the description fully compensates.
-It explains the 'token' parameter as a JWT for session-only login, and clarifies that omitting the argument returns a login link.
-This adds meaning beyond the raw schema.
+Despite 0% schema description coverage, the description fully explains the sole parameter 'token': it's a JWT for session-only login, and omitting it returns a login link.
+This adds complete meaning beyond the bare schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.